RichieFerguson/RichieFerguson/README.md

   Strava, Zwift, etc
 - 🌱 I’m currently learning Web developement, data management, and Java/spring
-- 💞️ I’m looking to collaborate on Java projects or game projects like fallout
+- 🔥 I’m looking to collaborate on Java projects or game projects like fallout
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: I love to run, ride bikes, and be in nature.

 <!---